+Specific machine functions are necessary to facilitate the handling of messages and to align receiving page teletypewriters.

 - a.
-Specific machine functions are necessary to facilitate the handling of messages and to align receiving page teletypewriters. - (1) All transmissions must be preceded by five spaces, two carriage returns and one line feed. - (2) The end of line function will be two carriage returns and one line feed. - (3) The separative function between pages of long messages is two carriage returns and four line feeds.

-- (4) The end of message functions are two carriage returns, eight line feeds, the letter N repeated four times and twelve letters.
-When authorized by separate Service instructions the end of message functions may be altered to require two carriage returns and twelve line feeds. - (5) No line shall exceed 69 characters, including spaces, except when authorized for special purposes by separate service instructions.
+All transmissions must be preceded by five spaces, two carriage returns and one line fee. - b.
+The end of line function will be two carriage returns and one line feed. - c.
+The separative function between pages of long messages is two carriage returns and four line feeds - d.
+The end of message functions are two carriage returns, eight line feeds, the letter N repeated four times and twelve letters.
+When authorized by separate Service instructions the end of message functions may be altered to require two carriage returns, twelve line feeds, the letter N repeated four times and twelve letters. - e.
+Before transmitting a message after a preliminary call has been made, the transmitting station will make 2CR and 8LF. - f.
+No line shall exceed 69 characters, including spaces, except when authorized for special purposes by separate service instructions.

-105. Punctuation.
+105. PUNCTUATION